dolthub/docs/content/introduction/what-is-dolt.md

 32,832 of 32,832 chunks complete.
 0 chunks being downloaded currently.
 ```

-We now have acquired a database, and we can move into the newly created directory to give `dolt` the right database context:
+We now have acquired a database, and we can move into the newly created directory to give the `dolt` command the right database context:
 ```
 $ cd ip-to-country
 $ dolt sql